What Is a Clinical Trial?

-New arthritis treatment options are first researched in the lab where they are carefully studied in the test tube and in laboratory animals.
-Only the treatments most likely to work are further evaluated in a small group of people prior to applying them in a larger clinical trial.
+New arthritis treatments are first researched in the lab.
+Only the treatments most likely to work are tested on a small group of people.
+Promising therapies move on larger clinical trials with more people.

 Clinical trials are conducted in phases, each designed to find out specific information.
 Each new phase of a clinical trial builds on information from previous phases.

 Participants may be eligible for clinical trials in different phases, depending on their overall condition.
 Most clinical trial participants take part in phases III and IV.